Data Processing Agreement (DPA)

 12. Data Return and Deletion Procedures

-Upon termination or expiration of the Agreement, or upon the Controller’s written request, the Processor shall, at the Controller’s choice: (1) return all personal data in a structured, commonly used, and machine‑readable format (e.g., CSV, JSON, or encrypted archive); or (2) delete all personal data from its systems and confirm deletion in writing.
+Upon termination or expiration of the Agreement, or upon the Controller’s written request, the Processor shall, at the Controller’s choice: (1) return all personal data in a structured, commonly used, and machine‑readable format (e.g., CSV, JSON, or encrypted archive); or (2) delete all personal data from active systems within 30 days and confirm deletion in writing.

 Backup copies containing Customer Data shall be retained in encrypted archives for no longer than 90 days after termination, after which they will be permanently deleted or irreversibly anonymized.
 During this retention period, such backups will remain isolated from active systems and subject to the same technical and organizational security measures as active data.